loostrum/darc/README.md

 * VOEventGenerator: Converts incoming triggers to a VOEvent and sends them to a VOEvent broker.
 * StatusWebsite: Queries status of all services and generates status webpage.
 * OfflineProcesing: Handles offline processing, runs after every observation.
+* Processor: Semi-real-time extraction and analysis of AMBER triggers.
+Replacement for OfflineProcessing

 ### Executables
 `darc`: Used to interact with the all services through the DARC Master service.\